-Employment income: scale rate expenses payments: accommodation and subsistence payments to employees travelling outside the UK: tables of benchmark rates: what the tables contain: what is not covered
+Employment income: scale rate expenses payments: accommodation and subsistence payments to employees travelling outside the UK: tables of overseas scale rates: what the tables contain: what is not covered

-HMRC has published tables of benchmark scale rates that employers can use to reimburse accommodation and subsistence expenses incurred by employees who have to travel outside the UK.
+HMRC has published tables of overseas scale rates that employers can use to pay or reimburse accommodation and subsistence expenses incurred by employees who have to travel outside the UK.
 The tables cover a wide range of countries and regions.

 What the tables contain

-For most countries, there are benchmark rates for the larger cities as well as an “elsewhere” rate.
+For the periods prior to 6 April 2019, most countries have benchmark rates for the larger cities as well as an “elsewhere” rate.
 Employers wishing to use the published rates must ensure that they refer to the table entry for the city where the employee stayed, or the elsewhere rate, as appropriate.
 Rates are quoted in the relevant foreign currency, US$ or Euros.